DetanShi/Seraphim-Code/README.md

 # Seraphim-Code
-Website source code for www.SeraphimCode.com
+Website source code for www.SeraphimCode.com (Deprecated)

 # About
 I have decided to make the bulk of my website project open source.